What is 'boyfriend air'? The meaning behind the *gross* phenomenon going viral on TikTok

 So, is the 'boyfriend air' theory actually real?

-Despite it being a pretty commonly shared experience—some individuals have been quick to try and debunk the theory, claiming that if you're experiencing 'boyfriend air,' it's because your partner needs to step up their hygiene regimen...
+Despite it being pretty common—some individuals have been quick to try and debunk the theory, claiming that if you're experiencing 'boyfriend air,' it's because your partner needs to step up their hygiene regimen...

 As one video simply put it: "boyfriend air isn't a thing, your boyfriend just doesn't wash his bedding."